 Fred Astaire refused to sing the Irving Berlin song "The Yam" because he thought it was silly, so Ginger Rogers got a rare chance to sing it alone.
 Later, Astaire joined in the dance after Rogers was finished singing.

-In her 1991 autobiography, "Ginger: My Story," Miss Rogers related that the entire film originally was planned for Technicolor.
-However, other sources, including Arlene Croce's "The Fred Astaire & Ginger Rogers Book," a lauded study published in 1972, maintained that just one Irving Berlin song, "I Used to Be Color Blind," would have bust into Technicolor during the dance.
-Miss Croce explained that color tests were shot, but their quality was poor, so the scheme was dropped.
+In her 1991 autobiography, "Ginger: My Story", Ginger Rogers related that the entire film originally was planned for Technicolor.
+However, other sources, including Arlene Croce's "The Fred Astaire & Ginger Rogers Book," a lauded study published in 1972, maintained that just one Irving Berlin song, "I Used to Be Color Blind," would have burst into Technicolor during the dance.
+Croce explained that color tests were shot, but their quality was poor, so the scheme was dropped.